TheGrapeVineCo/The-GrapeVine-Docs/README.md

 As developers, it is efficient to test the functionality of our application in a development environment before testing in the production environment.
 For this project a number of testing frameworks and tools have been used to develop a functional app.
 The manual testing tools include `client.http` and `Postman`, while the formal testing frameworks include `Jest` testing with React and `rspec` testing withRails.

 The manual tests were performed over both tools evenly, with reference to these tests in the following [link](https://docs.google.com/spreadsheets/d/e/2PACX-1vQeAeb-wsmrNzipOGmM3-7Z9rR_48MaifmFVWtukScAeOZOl9jiZqFozmXBRCk6liwjiF6ckCv83X59/pubhtml).
 There is no set distinction between the use of tool in the recording of documentation.
 The full test suite of `client.http` can be located in the server repo.

+For the first release, the application has been seeded with `faker` data.
+While this is not ideal, due to time it has been established this way to ensure that our client is able to view the comments that users have and can potentially make.
+Further work here will be done to ensure data is updated with real users/comments.

 ### User Testing in Development Environment